-Figure 12.
-Neurons responding to place fields P1 through P8 fire in relation to the ongoing theta cycle.
+Figure 12 Neurons responding to place fields P1-P8 fire in relation to the ongoing theta cycle.
 Those representing the current location produce more spikes (indicated by the width of the bar) at the trough of the theta cycle.
 Those representing earlier locations issue fewer spikes and are earlier in the theta cycle.
 Those representing future locations also issue fewer spikes, but later in the theta cycle.
-Reprinted from Buzsáki (2010) with permission from Elsevier.
+Reprinted from Buzsáki (2010) with permission of Elsevier.

-5.3 Seeing the world with the visual neocortex
+5.3 Seeing the World with the Visual Neocortex

-In section 3.3 we described how Hubel and Wiesel (1959) presented visual stimuli while recording from neurons in BA17/V1 and determined that these neurons responded to edges in the visual scene.
+In Section 3.3, we described how Hubel and Wiesel (1959) presented visual stimuli while recording from neurons in BA 17/V1 and determined that these neurons responded to edges in the visual scene.
 These researchers noted that detecting edges was only an early step in seeing the world and initiated a project of recording from areas in front of V1.
-They determined that neurons in a region of BA18 that came to be known as V2 are able to respond to illusory contours (Figure 13).
-Moving progressively forward in the brain, researchers such as Semir Zeki (1971) showed that V4 neurons responded to shapes and that V5/MT neurons, as we discussed in section 3.4, respond to motion.
+They determined that neurons in a region of BA 18 that came to be known as V2 are able to respond to illusory contours (Figure 13).
+Moving progressively forward in the brain, researchers such as Semir Zeki (1971) showed that V4 neurons responded to shapes and that V5/MT neurons, as we discussed in Section 3.4, respond to motion.
 (The adjacency relations between these areas are indicated in Figure 14A, a map developed to show, as well as possible, these relations in two dimensions.)